NDKayH/UNIT-3/Project/reflection.md

 # Repo Unit 3

 ## reflection.md

 ### Q1.
 What was the most proud moment for you during this project?

 My most proud moment was probably when I was able to get my app to run with extremely minimal bugs or errors.
-It felt great to see my database updating in real time, and my functions working exactly as intended.
+It felt good to have my database being updated in real time, and my functions work as intended.

 ### Q1. + 2 What worked well this time?

-I believe my technical know-how was a key factor in this project.
-I felt confident using the skills I acquired in class, especially over the past couple of months.
-I approached the coding aspect of the project with a readiness to write my Kivy file and create Classes for each screen using an OOP approach, which proved to be very effective.
+I think my technical know-how worked well on this project.
+I felt pretty confident in the skills I learned during class time especially over the course of the past couple months.
+I think I came into the coding-aspect of the project actually confident and ready to write out my Kivy file and my Classes for each screen using OOP.

 ### Q3.
-What will you do differently for Unit 4 / IA?
+What will you do differently for Unit 4 / IA

-For Unit 4/IA, I plan to focus more on documentation.
-After submitting this project and receiving feedback, I realized I was missing the bigger picture.
-Since the IA follows a very similar rubric, I will ensure that I align my documentation process with the rubric requirements from the very beginning of the project.
-This will help me avoid missing any critical elements during submission.
+I would do my documentation differently.
+After the following class after submissions and once I received my feedback, I felt like I was missing the bigger picture with these projects: It is essentially an IA, and follows a very similar if not the same rubric, and with this in mind I should try as much as possible to stick to the rubric starting as early on in my project process as possible to ensure I leave nothing missing when I submit my project.

 ### Q4.
 What do you need help with?

-I would appreciate help with documentation and receiving feedback before the final submission.
-I also recognize that it’s my responsibility to seek feedback ahead of project deadlines, and I plan to be more proactive in that regard.
+I think something I need help with is with documentation, and getting feedback before submission.
+However, I do recognize that it is also in part my responsibility to perhaps ask for feedback ahead of the project deadline.